-EU Regulations are directive effective.
-This means the General Data Protection Regulation will automatically apply to all EU Member States from 25 May 2018.
+EU Regulations are directly effective.
+This means the General Data Protection Regulation applies automatically in all EU Member States.
 However, national law is still important.
 We consider why and provide a status update on those laws.

 Why do you need national law?

-Member States will need national data protection laws for four key reasons:
+Member States still need national data protection laws for four key reasons:

 - To take advantage of the national derogations within the GDPR.
 For example, Member States can widen the situations in which a data protection officer must be appointed or clarify when the processing of sensitive personal data is permitted.